 “Which is about sixty minutes longer than I ever managed to make you happy.”

-Marie shook her head, saying, “We’ve got to stop this weird competition we’ve got going here.
+Marie shook her head impatiently.
+“We’ve got to stop this weird competition we’ve got going here.
 I don’t care who was the biggest stinker.
 All right?
 I just want to say what’s on my heart.
 As you could probably tell, I was really attracted to you.
 But the way we played it out – and I tell you, that’s on me - we never had the time to find out if we even liked each other first.
 And maybe we didn’t.
 Not in that way.
 But once I’d dragged you into bed, it was like there was no way to fill in some preliminary stuff . . . which was probably pretty essential if we were ever going to make a proper go of it.”

 Scott felt the sudden jolt of implication in what Marie was saying.
 He thought back to that first morning alone in her bed, surveying the particulars of her world and being so unimpressed by her cultural accoutrements; having the gall - the witless ingratitude - to sit in some sort of judgement of the woman who’d just given him the infinitely precious gift of her self.

 “I screwed up too,” he told her, “And I’m not trying to compete with you.
 But I can’t stand to see you carry this alone.
 Just now, seeing you out there waiting for the bus . . . once I got over the shock that you were here at all, I realized that I never valued you at your worth.
 I never even recognized your beauty.”

-Marie's eyes widened slightly in surprised delight.
+Marie's eyes widened slightly at such an unaccustomed pleasure.
 “That’s my point, Scott.
 I don’t think anybody values anything that’s been thrown at them,” she said.
 “Not the throwee and not the thrower.
 Why would we bother?
 We’d already snatched the prize.
-We didn’t have to explore the other person, adapt ourselves to them.
-It was pretty selfish.”
+We didn’t have to explore the other person, adapt ourselves to them in any way.
+It was all pretty selfish.”